Backbone probability of planar Brownian motion: Abstract

 \section{Abstract}

 Motivated by critical planar percolation, we investigate a ``backbone'' event of planar Brownian motion, i.e.~the existence of two disjoint subpaths on the Brownian trajectory connecting the $\varepsilon$-neighborhood of the starting point to a macroscopic distance.
-We show that the probability of~this event is $(\log|\log\varepsilon|)^{-1}$ up to a multiplicative constant.
+We show that the probability of~this event is $C(\log|\log\varepsilon|)^{-1}(1+o(1))$ as $\varepsilon\to0$ for some constant $C\in(0,\infty)$.